KoBeWi/Metroidvania-System/README.md

 - Cells can be either square or rectangular, providing separate set of borders for each shape.
 - Cells support separators, i.e. soft-borders within the same room, to make the grid more accented.
 - There is a texture for empty cells that can be drawn automatically.
-- Mapped cells, have a separate color set.
-You can also define what details are displayed for such cells
+- Mapped cells have a separate color set.
+You can also define what details are displayed for such cells.
 - Player location on map can be customized and displayed automatically.
 - The player location can be marked per-cell or per-pixel.
 - A special drawing mode called "Shared Borders", which makes each border shared between neighboring cells, instead of each cell having a separate inner border.